 Course Description

 GIMDN instruction is an eight-week block covering the basics of the digestive and metabolic system anatomy, physiology, pharmacology, biochemistry and clinical medicine.
-An additional three weeks of Capstone are divided up into one-week segments and distributed between two three-week GIMDN sessions and one two-week GIMDN sessions.
+An additional three weeks of PPD are divided up into one-week segments and distributed between two three-week GIMDN sessions and one two-week GIMDN sessions.

 The following GIMDN topics are listed by week: